pupilfirst/wd101-scripts/introduction/how-to-get-help/revised-community-guideline/README.md

 3. **Giving and Receiving**: Embrace mentorship and offer assistance to fellow programmers, fostering a culture of support.
 4. **Continuous Learning**: Develop a growth mindset by learning from peers and seeking constructive feedback.

+## Graduate attribute for Web development professionals

+While going through your web developpment courses, students will exposed to a range of attributes that are of highly valued in the programming community across the globe.
+And are some important aspects for the web development professionals.
+It is important that you take note of these values and focus to build up on these skills as you approach your professional path in the area of web development.
+Use the discord community and intiate conversations about these topics with your fellow learners.

+1. **Comprehensive Web skills** : Develop mastery in HTML,CSS & JS, and other web technologies, enabling you to develop complex and responsive web solutions.
+2. **Full-stack proficiency** : Acquire front-end and back-end expertise, integrating databases and APIs to build complete web applications.
+3. **Problem-Solving Mastery** : Analyze and practise complex technical issues, enhancing your ability to created optimized solutions.
+4. **Effective Collaboration** : Utilize Git for version control and teamwork, communicating and contributing effectively within development groups.
+5.**User-Focused Design**: Learn about UI/UX and design principles and understant the importance of catering intelligent user interfaces.
+6. **Security and Ethical Awareness** : Learn about security measures, prioritizing data privacy, and adhere to ethical standards while showcasing professionalism and accountability.